 When injuries and deaths occur both on and off the job, it is employers that often pay the price.
 What can companies do to reduce the number of crashes and motor vehicle-related deaths on the road?

-According to the National Highway Traffic Safety Administration (NHTSA) and Occupational Safety and Health Administration (OSHA), implementing the right driver training program can significantly reduce the number of employee-involved crashes, ultimately protecting your drivers and your company’s bottom line.
+According to the National Highway Traffic Safety Administration (NHTSA) and Occupational Safety and Health Administration (OSHA), implementing the right fleet driver training program can significantly reduce the number of employee-involved crashes, ultimately protecting your drivers and your company’s bottom line.

 The True Cost of Motor Vehicle Crashes